linguist89/thesis_2021_craft/README.md

 13) export LD_LIBRARY_PATH=/usr/local/cuda-10.0/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}

 ### Train the model
-For step 14 you can change the file directory to 21split or 51 split depending on which segmentation files you want to train For step 15 you can change it to train_spanbert_base if you setup for the spanbert model
+For step 15 you can change the file directory to 21split or 51 split depending on which segmentation files you want to train For step 16 you can change it to train_spanbert_base if you setup for the spanbert model
+14) cd coref
-14) training_file_change.sh data_files_11split_manual_wparts
+15) ../training_file_change.sh data_files_11split_manual_wparts
-15) GPU=0 python train.py train_bert_base
+16) GPU=0 python train.py train_bert_base

 ### Evalute results on the masked datasets
-For step 16 you can change the file directory to 21split or 51 split depending on which segmentation files you want to evaluate on
+For step 17 you can change the file directory to 21split or 51 split depending on which segmentation files you want to evaluate on
-For step 17 you can change it to train_spanbert_base if you setup for the spanbert model
+For step 18 you can change it to train_spanbert_base if you setup for the spanbert model
-16) evaluating_file_change.sh edited_it_11split_manual_wparts
+17) ../evaluating_file_change.sh edited_it_11split_manual_wparts
-17) GPU=0 evaluate train.py train_bert_base
+18) GPU=0 evaluate train.py train_bert_base